-Now to the ultimate question and there has been several debates on it too but like I mentioned above, each to his/her own and whatever works for you.
+Now to the ultimate question and there have been several debates on it too but like I mentioned above.
+Each to his/her own and whatever works for you.
 What ratio of red bell pepper or paprika should one use to tomatoes?
 While some claimed they don’t use tomatoes in their dishes because of acidity.
 Most Nigerian traditional dish/soup doesn’t call for it.
 The comments on my Instagram post proves it all.

 A typical Nigerian pepper mix contains the following Red bell pepper, tomatoes, Scotch bonnet and onions.
-Other additions may include ginger, garlic, dried paprika, bird eye chilies etc
+Other additions may include ginger, garlic, dried paprika, bird eye chillies etc

 Pepper mix can either be used directly pureed (blended with water), grilled before blending or steamed before blending.

 4 large bell peppers to 6-8 medium-size tomatoes to 1 medium size onion and scotch bonnet or

 2-3 large bell peppers to 1 can of tomato plum (400g) to 1 medium size onion and scotch bonnet.

 You can add the add-ins to this ratio as desired.